What is Interoperability?

 - Providers and payer organizations responsible for managing benefits can receive population-level health information allowing them to analyze health trends, outcomes, and costs

 - Identifying at-risk populations, and track the progress of quality improvement initiatives

 - The health IT community should have open and accessible application programming interfaces (APIs) to encourage entrepreneurial, user-focused innovation to make health information more accessible and to improve electronic health record (EHR) usability.

 Many believe that increased interoperability can boost value-based care, patient demand for data sharing and improved interoperability will have the added side-effect of propelling industry-wide momentum toward value-based care in 2019.
 Currently, the lack of interoperability has historically suppressed this growth.

-Interoperability for Small Healthcare Practices
+What does Interoperability Mean for Small Medical Practices

 When looking at what has been accomplished in healthcare in general, and in healthcare IT, over just the last 10 years, the sweeping changes and regulations have given rise to a host of new technologies and methodologies that allow clinicians to partner and share data more than ever.

 ONC, through their Roadmap, plans to incentivize providers to implement and use the resulting interoperability data standards in patient care.
 As they plan to use the Roadmap as a “living document”, there will be changes and clarifications made to interoperability standards and goals over the next few years.
 Provider organizations, including small group practices, stand to reap tremendous benefits from using such interoperability as described in the Roadmap.
 Some of these benefits include: